willjthorp/Jamstar/README.md

 ## Jamstar

-Jamstar is a back-end driven Node/ExpressJS responsive web application used to connect musicians and organise sessions to play together.
+Jamstar is a Node / Express responsive web application used to connect musicians and organise sessions to play together.

 View the app here: https://jamstar.herokuapp.com/